 The most general French words for 'owl', as found in dictionaries, are 'hibou' and 'chouette', the former being used for owls with 'ears', the latter for those without.
 But ornithological naming in French does not restrict itself to these two terms.
 The ten species of strigid owl found in France are variously known as 'hibou', 'chouette', 'grand-duc', 'petit-duc', 'harfang', 'chevêche', and 'chevêchette'.
 The Western Barn Owl, which belongs to the Tytonidae, is called an 'effraie'.
 'Chouette' is used for the genera Strix, Surnia, and Aegolius.

-In Mongolian, the equivalent ornithological name for Aegolius funereus is Савагт ариан savagt ariaŋ, where саваг savag refers to the shaggy hair on a yak's belly, and ариан ariaŋ is an alternative but not commonly used name for the owls that has been ornithologically restricted to the genus Aegolius.
+In Mongolian, the equivalent ornithological name for Aegolius funereus is Савагт ариан savagt ariaŋ, where саваг savag refers to the shaggy hair on a yak's belly, and ариан ariaŋ is an alternative but not commonly used name for the owls that ornithological authorities have restricted to the genus Aegolius.
 An older ornithological name for Aegolius funereus is Савагт ууль savagt uul', using a somewhat more familiar word for the owls, ууль uul'.

 How the translator has arrived at this curious twist in the name is unclear.
-Online dictionaries distinguish 'chouette' from 'hibou' by noting that the former does not have 'ears', although there are occasional references to size.
-French Wikipedia does note the bird's size.
+Online dictionaries distinguish French 'chouette' from 'hibou' by noting that the former does not have 'ears'.
+However, there are occasional references to size, for instance French Wikipedia, which notes the bird's small size.

-Whatever the process by which the name was arrived at, the translator has fairly literally rendered the French ornithological name 'Chouette de Tengmalm' into Mongolian rather than making any attempt to find a Mongolian equivalent.
+Whatever the process by which the name was arrived at, the translator's rendition is based on translating the French ornithological name 'Chouette de Tengmalm' word by word, rather than finding the equivalent in ornithological Mongolian.

 Another bird photographed by Munier is the Eurasian Wren (Troglodytes troglodytes):

 This bird was once known in English simply as the Wren as it was the only species in the family found in the Old World.
-But since there are 87 species of wren in the New World, it has since been renamed the Eurasian Wren.
+But given that there are 87 species of wren in the New World, the Old World wren has since been renamed the Eurasian Wren.

-The French ornithological name for the species is Troglodyte mignon, the 'darling troglodyte'.
+The French ornithological name for Troglodytes troglodytes is Troglodyte mignon, the 'darling troglodyte'.

-The Eurasian Wren is also found in Mongolia, where it is traditionally known as Уран бялзуухай uraŋ byalzuukhai, meaning something like 'deft/industrious finch-like bird', a reference to the busy industriousness of the bird and its well-kept nest.
-This name was long used ornithologically, but under the recent 'binomial' approach, which requires ornithological names to reflect species and genus, the name has been changed to Халгайч урагчин khalgaich uragchiŋ. Урагчин uragchiŋ, the genus name, represents the revival of an old name for the wren.
+The Eurasian Wren is found in Mongolia, where it is traditionally known as Уран бялзуухай uraŋ byalzuukhai, which means something like 'deft/industrious finch-like bird', a reference to its busy industriousness and its well-kept nest.
+This name was long used by ornithologists, but under the recent 'binomial' approach, which requires ornithological names to reflect the classification into species and genus, it has been changed to Халгайч урагчин khalgaich uragchiŋ. Урагчин uragchiŋ, the genus name, is an old name for the wren that has been revived.
 The descriptor халгайч khalgaich relates to nettles (халгай khalgai).
-The sudden appearance of this mysterious descriptor can probably best be explained with reference to the Russian name for the wren, Крапивник krapivnik, which is related to крапива krapiva meaning 'nettle'.
+This mysterious descriptor can probably best be explained by the Russian name for the wren, Крапивник krapivnik, which is related to крапива krapiva meaning 'nettle'.
+Mongolian ornithologists have simply modelled халгайч khalgaich on the Russian name.

-However, the translator of the caption to the poster has ignored both the traditional and ornithological names of the wren to render Troglodyte mignon simply as бялзуухай byalzuukhai 'kind of small finch-like bird'.
+The translator of the caption has ignored both the traditional and ornithological names of the wren to render Troglodyte mignon simply as бялзуухай byalzuukhai 'kind of small finch-like bird'. Бялзуухай byalzuukhai is anyone's idea of a small brown bird and does not refer to any particular species or genus.

 A third photo shows a species that is not found in Mongolia, the Eurasian Blue Tit (Cyanistes caeruleus):